cityofaustin/Residential-Permitting/_projects/shed.md

 tabs:
   - tab_title: Online
     tab_content_markdown: >
-      * In order to schedule your inspections through the portal, you must be a registered user.
+      * In order to schedule your inspections through the [Austin Build + Connect portal](https://abc.austintexas.gov/web/permit/index), you must be a registered user.
 If you’re not already registered, you can register online.